Department of Government Efficiency: Effect on the economy

+Hit to affordable housing

-Government organization and management experts noted that the DOGE effort "appears to go beyond IT and HR initiatives to include areas such as procurement, real property, and substantive agency operations".
-Some experts warn that the actions could negatively impact the economy and markets.
-DOGE canceled at least $100 million worth of affordable housing contracts to nonprofits in February 2025 after trawling their websites for DEI terminology.
-According to Shaun Donovan, former secretary of HUD, that "decision will raise costs for families, hobble the creation of affordable homes, forfeit local jobs, and sap opportunity from thousands of communities in all 50 states."
+DOGE canceled at least $100 million worth of affordable housing contracts to nonprofits in February 2025 after trawling their websites for diversity, equity, and inclusion (DEI) terminology.
+According to Democrat Shaun Donovan, former secretary of HUD, that "decision will raise costs for families, hobble the creation of affordable homes, forfeit local jobs, and sap opportunity from thousands of communities in all 50 states."

+Personal data breach risk

-The inspector general of the Federal Reserve released a report on November 3, 2025, stating that the cuts at CFPB made its security program ineffective.
+The inspector general of the Federal Reserve released a report on November 3, 2025, stating that the cuts at the Consumer Financial Protection Bureau (CFPB) made the CFPB's personal data security program ineffective.

+After DOGE exposed sensitive information of a USIP program and falsely accused an Afghan scholar of working for the Taliban (online, in the May Jesse Watters interview, and in courts), Taliban intelligence officials detained, beat, and questioned three relatives of the scholar, whose family had to flee Kabul.

+Website crashes

 On March 25, services at the Social Security Administration (SSA) were reportedly breaking down; there were multiple website crashes, call waiting times were two times longer than previous years, there was a 24% call answer rate.
 On April 7, Gizmodo reported that SSA servers crashed after DOGE members updated their verification software without testing if it could handle load surges.
 On June 20, the Washington Post reported that SSA has stopped disclosing benefits process time, call wait time, callback wait time, number of callers waiting on hold, and number of callers waiting on callback.

-After DOGE exposed sensitive information of a USIP program and falsely accused an Afghan scholar of working for the Taliban (online, in the May Jesse Watters interview, and in courts), the Taliban intelligence has detained, beaten, and questioned three relatives of the scholar, whose family had to flee Kabul.
+Human death toll

-As of 15 October 2025, the Trump administration's pause and termination of foreign aid programs — conducted with the assistance of DOGE — has led to an estimated 525,000 deaths, mostly children, according to public health professor Brooke Nichols's Impact Counter.
-A Lancet study projected by 2030 an additional 14 million all-age deaths, including more than 4 million children younger than age 5 years.
+As of 5 February 2026, the Trump administration's pause and termination of foreign aid programs—conducted with the assistance of DOGE—has led to an estimated 793,900 deaths, mostly children, according to public health professor Brooke Nichols's Impact Counter.
+A Lancet study projected an additional 14 million all-age deaths by 2030, including more than four million children younger than five years old.